 - Integrates with Google Maps to display event addresses

-As soon as you activate the plugin, a new Events calendar will appear in your WordPress dashboard.
+As soon as you get past the popup window, a new Events tab will appear in the WordPress dashboard.
 Click on it and select the Settings option.
 We’re going to tinker with the plugin’s configuration before we start adding events to our calendar.

 Next, the plugin enables you to specify the URL for your main events page.
 If you’re looking to change the default, you should probably stick to something simple for clarity’s sake:

-Now let’s set the default currency you wish to use for your events, which will depend on your location:
+Now move on to the Currency section in the Display tab.
+Set the default currency you wish to use for your events, which will depend on your location:

 That takes care of Events Calendar’s key settings, so let’s move on to customizing our calendar.

-Events Calendar comes with three default calendar styles.
-To switch between them, click on the plugin’s Settings tab once more, and then go to the Display section:
+Events Calendar comes with two default calendar styles.
+To switch between them, return to the plugin’s Settings > Display tab.
+The Calendar Display section will appear right at the top of the screen:

-All three styles are rather minimalist by default – which is excellent since they look good paired with a lot of modern themes.
-The Full Styles option shown here is our favorite of the three:
+Both styles are rather minimalist by default – which is excellent since they look good paired with a lot of modern themes.
+The Default Styles option is shown here and it offers a very understated look:

-By default, your events page will only display a calendar, alongside any events scheduled for that day.
+By default, your events page will display any events scheduled for that day in list format.
 However, the Display section enables you to change that using HTML.
 To do so, scroll down and locate the Advanced Template Settings subheading, then add any new elements you want using the WordPress editor within:

 Now that you’ve decided on your calendar style, let’s talk about venues.